Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Numerical studies

 \section{Numerical studies}

 Numerical studies are conducted in this section to examine the performance of the proposed method.
-Specifically, three real-world computer models comprised of partial differential equations are considered, which are solved via FEM using the quadratic shape functions as in \eqref{eq:quadraticshape}.
+Specifically, three real-world computer models comprised of PDEs are considered, which are solved via FEM using the quadratic shape functions as in \eqref{eq:quadraticshape}.

 In these numerical studies, the hyperparameters in the priors \eqref{eq:gammadist} and \eqref{eq:musigmadist} can be quite generic without the need of estimation.
 Similar to \cite{yuan2008variational} and \cite{sun2010variational}, the hyperparameter $\boldsymbol{\mu}_0$ in \eqref{eq:musigmadist} is set to the sample average of the node coordinates $\mathbf{S}_N$, and $\boldsymbol{\Sigma}_0$ are set to the sample inverse covariance of $\mathbf{S}_N$; the parameter $\kappa_0$ is the number of degrees of freedom under a Wishart distribution, which is set to the dimension of $\mathbf{s}_j$, that is, $\kappa_0=d$; the scale parameter $\mathbf{W}_0$ of the Wishart distribution is set to $\boldsymbol{\Sigma}_0/d$ such that the mean of $\boldsymbol{\Sigma}_k$ is the sample inverse covariance of $\mathbf{S}_N$.
 The concentration parameter $\alpha_0$ in \eqref{eq:gammadist} is set to 0.5.